carbonplan/research/articles/stripe-reports-insights/index.md

 Projects with shorter permanence horizons may have significant value.
 Many are associated with important environmental co-benefits to water quality, agricultural productivity, or species conservation.
 Shorter carbon removal commitments can also buy time to scale up more permanent solutions — although the challenge of adding to tomorrow’s decarbonization burden is no comfort, given the scale and rate of change already required.

 Whether temporary storage options can be made reliable over longer periods of time turns on whether permanence risks are predominantly physical or socioeconomic.
 We are optimistic that physical risks can be reasonably well characterized by rigorous science.
 For example, projects storing carbon in forests need to promise that these carbon stocks will remain.
-Quantitative analysis can help predict the vulnerability of a specific location or species in a changing climate for risk factors like fire, drought, or insect-related tree deaths.
+Quantitative analysis can help predict the vulnerability of a specific location or species in a changing climate for risk factors like fire, drought, or insect-related tree mortality.

 In contrast, socioeconomic risks present a more vexing challenge.
 Long-term commitments to carbon storage in forests or soils require restricting landowner actions to prevent future changes to timber harvesting regimes or soil management practices.
 Many projects use long-term contracts — some for as long as 100 years — but over these kinds of timeframes there are significant risks of default or bankruptcy.